Aled-w-jones/CodeAtlas/README.md

-# PythonMap MK2 🚀
+# CodeAtlas 🚀

 A high-performance code browser built with **Astro** + **Svelte** for lightning-fast performance on GitHub Pages.

-## ✨ What's New in MK2
+## ✨ What's New in CodeAtlas

-This is a complete rewrite of the original PythonMap, addressing all the performance issues and janky behavior:
+This is a complete rewrite of the original PythonMap project, addressing all the performance issues and janky behavior:

 ### 🎯 Key Improvements
 - **⚡ Performance**: Optimized Astro + Svelte architecture for sub-second loading